dansholds/grapple-comps-min/content/posts/14077-naga-hawaii-teens-14-17-adults-grappling-championship.md

 REGISTER NOW - $10 OFF COUPON

 NAGA is offering $10 off to all competitors who register by midnight on March 20, 2024.
 At checkout, enter HAWAII2024 in the coupon code field, and $10 will be discounted from your overall fee.
-Please Note: Only one coupon code can be used at checkout per competitor per tournament.
+Please Note- Only one coupon code can be used at checkout per competitor per tournament.

 VENUE SPECIFIC RULES

-IMPORTANT CLEAR BAG POLICIES FOR RADFORD:
+IMPORTANT CLEAR BAG POLICIES FOR RADFORD-

-All NAGA Competitors, Coaches and Spectators:
+All NAGA Competitors, Coaches and Spectators-

 Radford High School is requiring that any and all items being brought into the gym be in a clear bag to show what is being transported into the gym.
 The high school is NOT mandating any size or exact type of clear bag...could be a clear rubbish bag...as long as it is accessible to be able to see at the checkpoint.
 If you are a competitor/coach or spectator flying in from another island and have luggage, the high school has offered to store your luggage in a secure closet until you need to leave the event.